husnainahmed61/php-files-encryption/README.md

 - This code should be used responsibly and only for legal purposes.
 - The encryption key must be kept confidential and known only to authorized individuals.
-- OpenAI, the creators of ChatGPT, and the code contributors do not take any responsibility for the misuse of this code.
+- The code contributors do not take any responsibility for the misuse of this code.

 ## Disclaimer